 The Samsung Galaxy Smart Watch has some of the most impressive specifications of any smartwatch on the market today.
 It offers the usual features of GPS, Bluetooth and WiFi phone pairing, heart rate and step tracking, plus it lets you take calls via an integrated speaker and microphone and respond to SMS texts via voice-to-text.
 As with the Samsung Gear S3, this smartwatch has a markedly different aesthetic than the Apple Watch; for those who prefer a more traditional watch face design, the Samsung may be preferable.
 It also lets you customize the watch face.

 The Galaxy smartwatch also stands out for its tested durability claims.
 It comes with a Gorilla Glass screen for scratch protection and is rated for submersion in water up to 50 meters deep, making it one of the few smartwatches and fitness trackers that are suitable for swimming laps as well as counting your steps.
+With these features, this smartwatch might replace even your best fitness tracker for good.

 This smart watch from Garmin, a company perhaps best known for GPS-enabled car navigation devices, makes good use of GPS technology while offering some features that should appeal to more serious workout and fitness enthusiasts.
 It comes with 15 indoor sports and GPS apps pre-loaded, and it does the usual heart rate monitoring but it also shows you heart rate variability, a useful fitness measure in itself, and it claims to be able to estimate VO2 max and “fitness age.”